Teams Calls

 Set Voicemail Greetings

-- Manage options when calls go to voicemail.
+• Manage options when calls are redirected voicemail.

 View and Manage Voicemails